TestieTendie/hello-world-sourcepawn/README.md

 This version contains the plugin's name and other details for identification, currently our plugin showed only by its filename when entering the ```sm plugins list``` command in the server console, now it has a full set of information.

-**pluginInfo:** This plugin has a `pluginInfo` struct that provides the name, author, description, version, and URL of the plugin.
+**myinfo:** This plugin has a `myinfo` struct that provides the name, author, description, version, and URL of the plugin.

 <h1 align="center">How to Use</h1>